ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

   certainty that it has successfully flushed a cache of a potentially incriminating piece of data.

-\[TODO:
- - Enumerating the problems of different types of mixes vs Cottrell Mix
+- \[TODO Enumerating the problems of different types of mixes vs Cottrell Mix\]
- - Integrating the IP address into the algorithm for releasing data
+- \[TODO Integrating the IP address into the algorithm for releasing data\]
- - Prefer aggregating multiple piece of data into a single STH when possible
+- \[TODO Prefer aggregating multiple piece of data into a single STH when possible\]
- - The importance of Flushing Attacks, and tying in network connection, and time interval
+- \[TODO The importance of Flushing Attacks, and tying in network connection, and time interval\]
-\]

 ## Blocking Recommendations {#blocking-policy-recommendations}